 The documentary is often described, and for good reason, as an editor's medium.
-Life provides no script and so it's in editing that the narrative must first be discovered and then fully expressed.
+Life provides no script, so it's in editing that the narrative must first be discovered and then fully expressed.
 This course will provide opportunity to finalize their edit for their Advanced Documentary project.
-Prerequisites: None purpose to practice, the course will also train students in the unique research tools, legal background and production methodologies necessary to complete an advanced documentary project which they will produce in ethical and inspired engagement in Advanced Documentary.
 Prerequisites: None